Code-Institute-Submissions/rafocus-milestone-project-2/README.md

 ## UX

-The website site interface allows the user to apply filters to vizualize different aspects of the data.
+The website interface allows the user to apply filters to vizualize different aspects of the data.

-* Colour scheme: a minimalist colour scheme is used to enhance the contrast and avoid distraction and let the colorful charts standout.
+* Colour scheme: a minimalist colour scheme is used to enhance the contrast, avoid distraction and let the charts standout.
-* Design: doing the best to compromise between the user experience and the quality of data presented, some design choices were decided:
+* Design: finding the best compromise between the user experience and the quality of data presented, some design choices were decided:
- - The design is fully responsive with break points in the medium size screen range.
+ - The design is responsive with break points in the large size screen range.
- - The bubble chart was kept as it is a rich source of information despite the challenge to fit it on the screen and making it responsive, the longer axis was made vertical minimizing scrolling.
+ - The bubble chart is a rich source of information despite the challenge to fit it on the screen and making it responsive, the longer axis was made vertical minimizing scrolling.

 ### User stories:

 - A user can see many dimensions at the same time, the evolution of gross profits through the years, see the total nominations for the Oscars for different film genres.
 - A user can use most of the charts to filter the data to one or more dimensions or aspects of the dataset.
-- The user can cancel all filters by clicking on the "reset all" button.
+- The user can cancel all filters by clicking on the "Reset All" button.
 - A user looking for aditional information for a particular record of the dataset can use a mouse hover over that record.

-* Wireframes:
+### Wireframes:

 <img src="static/wireframes/large.png" alt="desktop" height="400"/> <img align="right" src="static/wireframes/small.png" alt="mobile" height="400"/>